-The winding/setting crown seems to be quite comfortable: not too short and not too large, while easy to grip.
-I am not sure whether the part will be operable with gloved hands (I am talking about light leather gloves here, of course), however the chance that you will have to manipulate the hands while piloting a Spitfire at her service ceiling is negligible, so this is not really an issue.
+The winding/setting crown is comfortable: not too short and not too large, while easy to grip.
+I am not sure whether the part will be operable with gloved hands (I am talking about light leather gloves here, of course), however, the chance that you will have to manipulate the hands while piloting a Spitfire at her service ceiling is negligible, so this is not an issue.

 Build quality: 5/5

 Movement: Automatic, Glycine caliber GL224 (base ETA 2824-2), Swiss Made

 Movement decoration: Ruthenium-coated rotor on ball bearings, decorated with Glycine engraving